 Help students connect with the natural world

-This major will prepare you for licensure to teach life science and chemistry upon completing this program, 35 hours of Professional Education requirements, and other requirements for the Bachelor of Arts degree.
+This major will prepare you for licensure to teach life science and chemistry upon completion of the program.
+Requirements for the bachelor of arts degree include 35 hours of Professional Education coursework.

 NOTE: Because of the dual nature of this major (life science and chemistry), this major requires more than the standard number of hours, and thus could take an additional semester to complete.